wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

                                 |          |---Event--->|Subscription|-------->|   peer   |
                                 +----------+            +------------+         +----------+

-Event History means the events published to concrete subscription in historical order.
+Event History means the events published to concrete subscription in historical order (that is by broker receive time).
 Let's see an example.

 Subscriptions: